sprucelee/police-brutality/all-locations.md

 ### Officer tackles and arrests person walking home from protest | May 30th

-An officer tackles a protestor that is walking home.
-The officer screams "put your hands behind your head" twice and then "stop resisting" twice, the protestor responds "I'm not".
+An officer tackles a protestor who is walking home.
+The officer screams "put your hands behind your head" twice and then "stop resisting" twice; the protestor responds "I'm not".
 The officer yells "put your hands behind your head" several times, and the protestor responds "I'm trying".

 tags: beat, arrest, inhumane-treatment, threaten, tackle